-Aide who testified against Trump escorted out of White House
+Trump ousts officials who testified in impeachment inquiry

 At last fall’s hearing, when the senior Republican on the House Intelligence Committee, Rep. Devin Nunes, addressed him as “Mr. Vindman,” the Iraq War veteran replied: “Ranking member, it’s Lt.
 Col. Vindman please.”

-The statement from Vindman’s lawyer did not say whether he would be reassigned to the Defense Department, where he worked before being detailed to the White House.

-Defense Secretary Mark Esper was asked what the Pentagon would do to ensure that Vindman faces no retribution if he is reassigned to the Pentagon.
+Defense Secretary Mark Esper was asked what the Pentagon would do to ensure that Vindman faces no retribution.
 “We protect all of our service members from retribution or anything like that,” Esper said.
 “We’ve already addressed that in policy and other means.”

+Alexander Vindman is scheduled to enter a military college in Washington, D.C., this summer, and his brother is to be assigned to the Army General Counsel’s Office, according to two officials who were not authorized to discuss the matter publicly and so spoke on condition of anonymity.

-Pressman released a one-page statement saying that Vindman was among a handful of men and women who courageously “put their faith in country ahead of fear” but have “paid a price.”
+Pressman said Vindman was among a handful of men and women who courageously “put their faith in country ahead of fear” but have “paid a price.”

 “There is no question in the mind of any American why this man’s job is over, why this country now has one less soldier serving it at the White House,” Pressman said.
 “Lt.
 Col. Vindman was asked to leave for telling the truth.
 His honor, his commitment to right, frightened the powerful.”